Visit Cuba, and you’ll experience sun, sand, beach, and…oh yeah, mosquitoes and sand fleas.

 Close all doors and windows when going to bed

-You might be tempted to leave your windows open at night to soak up the cool, breezy Cuban nights.
+You might be tempted to leave your windows open for a cooler breeze to circulate on a hot night.
 Unfortunately, doing this means you’ll probably wake up with unwanted guests in your room: mosquitoes!
-Close your doors and windows before you go to sleep to keep the bugs outside where they belong.

 Treat the symptoms if you get bit

-Even if you take every precaution, you’ll probably still end up with a couple of mosquito bites.
-When that happens, you can soothe the symptoms with Tylenol and Hydrocortisone Cream.
-Don’t take aspirin or other non-steroidal anti-inflammatory drugs (NSAIDS)!
+You can soothe the symptoms with Tylenol and Hydrocortisone Cream.
+Don’t take aspirin or other non-steroidal anti-inflammatory drugs (NSAIDs)!
 If you come down with Dengue fever, aspirin can worsen your symptoms.

 Sand Fleas in Cuba: How to Avoid Them

-Mosquitoes aren’t the only pesky insect to watch out for in Cuba.
-There are also sand fleas!
 True to their name, sand fleas thrive on Cuba’s sandy, warm-weather beaches.
 Avoiding sand fleas and their itchy bites means following a few golden rules while on the beach.

-Go to the beach at mid-day
+Go to the beach at midday

 Sand fleas are most active during the cooler times of the day, like early morning and twilight.
-You have the best odds of avoiding sand fleas by hitting the beach midday or after sundown.

 Don’t sit directly on the sand